(Reuters) - A cloud of volcanic ash drifting eastward from Iceland has halted flights across northern Europe, causing widespread disruption.

 Plumes of dust spewed out by volcanoes usually contain tiny particles of glass, pulverized rock and silicates.
-The result is a cloud of potentially deadly material resembling sandpaper.
+The result is a cloud of material resembling sandpaper.

-The abrasive effect of the ash can strip off vital aerodynamic surfaces and paralyze an aircraft engine.
+The problem is not visibility but the abrasive affect of the ash, which can both strip vital surfaces and bung up an engine.

 Aircraft avionics and electronics can also be damaged.

 Aviation authorities say clouds of ash are often accompanied by clouds of gas such as sulphuric acid and hydrochloric acid.